Course Loads and Overloads, Undergraduate

 The minimum credit hours/units required for “full-time” designation for undergraduate students varies, depending on the term and the context.
 “Full-time” status, as stated in this policy, is generally limited to an academic designation and is typically applicable only to academic requirements for the University.
 Requirements established by lending agencies, government regulations (including those that rule federal financial aid), employing entities, agencies sponsoring educational benefits, and certain insurance policies may utilize criteria that differ from this policy on what constitutes “full-time” enrollment.
 Students are responsible for knowing these criteria, and should contact the proper agency or department (such as the NAU Office of Scholarships and Financial Aid) for questions and clarification on those criteria.

-Undergraduate students are considered “full-time” during Fall, Spring, or Summer terms if they are enrolled in 12 credit hours/units during that term.
-Withdrawing from a course may reduce enrollment status to less than full-time.
+Undergraduate students are considered “full-time” during Fall or Spring terms if they are enrolled in 12 credit hours/units during that term.
+Undergraduate students are considered “full-time” during Summer term if they carry 6 credit hours/units accumulated over any combination of summer sessions.
+Withdrawing from a course may reduce enrollment status to less than “full-time.”

-In some situations, enrollment in fewer than 12 credits during the Fall, Spring, or Summer terms can be considered “full-time” by NAU.
+In some situations, enrollment in fewer than 12 credits during the Fall and Spring terms (or 6 credits for Summer), can be considered “full-time” by NAU.
 These situations include, but are not limited to: undergraduate students participating in an approved or required cooperative educational program as part of their degree.
 In these instances, the NAU Registrar’s Office has the authority to approve a “full-time” status designation, as long as the student’s work satisfies ABOR’s policy criteria for full-time academic credit.

 Approval for a Term Overload

-Students may carry a term overload (exceed maximum credit hours/units in a term), only with the approval of their academic advisor.
+Students may carry a term overload (exceed maximum credit hours/units in a term), only with the approval of their academic advisor and/or other appropriate unit administrator.
 Overloads above 24 credit hours/units for fall and spring terms, 17 hours for any summer term, or 5 hours for winter term will not be approved for undergraduate students.